Our Leadership & Staff

 Kelly started her career as a Patrol Officer with the Athens-Clarke County Police Department in Athens, Georgia.
 This experience led her to the SC Department of Social Services where she served as an CPS investigator with a focus on families with domestic violence in the home.
 She earned two Bachelor of Arts degrees from the University of Georgia in Sociology and Criminal Justice.
 She also holds a Master’s Degree in Public Health, with a focus in Social and Behavioral Sciences, from Kent State University.

-In 2017 Charity received a Master of Arts in Mindfulness Studies.
-She practices and teaches meditation and mindfulness and is a Reiki Master.
-Charity combines her educational background to bring a mind, body, and spirit approach to her work.
+In 2017, Charity received a Master of Arts in Mindfulness Studies.
+She practices and teaches meditation and mindfulness and is passionate about bringing this practice to her peers working in the human service field.

 Program Coordinator for Training & Technology